freohr/13A-monster-parser/README.md

     - This is the top of the statblock, which contains: the Monster's **Name**, its **Flavor text**, the **"Strength" line** (e.g. `Large 8th level wrecker [giant]` for the [Fire Giant](https://www.13thagesrd.com/monsters/#Fire_Giant)), its **Initiative** bonus and its potential **Vulnerability**
     - /!\ **Important manual step**: Make sure that the monster's name on its entirety is on the **_first line_**, because the parser has no way of distinguishing between a potential second line of the monster's name and the start of it's flavor text
 2. The monster's Attacks
-    - All the lines containing attacks, including any `[Special Triggers]` if there is any
+    - All the lines containing attacks, including any `[Special Triggers]` if there are any present
     - The expected format is `[Attack Name] [Attack Bonus] vs. [Target's Defense] [(Any additional info, like # of targets)]—[Effect]`
     - /!\ **Important manual step 1**: All attacks' names must be on **1 line** (until and including the em-dash), because the parser cannot distinguish between the start of a new attack line and the end of a potential description or trait from a previous attack.
 The description can be on multiple lines.
     - /!\ **Important manual step 2**: If there are any traits to the attack (expected format `[Trait Name/Roll trigger]: [trait effect]`), their name must be on a single line (up to and including the semicolon), because the parser cannot distinguish between the start of... same thing as the attacks.